dotnet/dotnet-docker/samples/README.md

 # .NET Core Docker Samples

-The samples show various ways to use .NET Core and Docker together.
+These samples demonstrate how to use .NET Core and Docker together, for development,testing and production.
 You can use the samples as the basis of your own Docker images or just to learn.

-## Samples

-The samples demonstrate how to use Docker for development, testing and production.

 * [Build a .NET Core Docker image](dotnetapp/README.md)
 * [Build an ASP.NET Core Docker image](aspnetapp/README.md)